 Ed also designed the weather exhibit at the DaVinci Science Center in Allentown on the Cedar Crest College campus.
 In addition to school visits, Ed presents a program at DaVinci with a high-energy interactive weather program for students touring the center on particular days (call the center for details).

-Ed has co-hosted the Emmy winning Freddy Awards at the State Theatre in Easton since 2004 (along with friend Shelley Brown).
+Ed has co-hosted the Emmy winning Freddy Awards at the State Theatre in Easton since 2004 (along with close friend Shelley Brown).
 This "Tony-like-awards program" is designed to recognize and reward exceptional accomplishments in the production and performance of musical theatre in local high schools.
-The Freddys (which is always broadcast LIVE on 69 WFMZ) has become one of Ed's favorite annual events!
+The Freddys which are broadcast LIVE on 69 WFMZ has become one of Ed's favorite annual events!

 Each year, Ed hosts parades, speaks to large groups and participates in many local activities.
-His work with local charities has included: Easter Seals, American Cancer Association, American Lung Association, Mercy Learning Center, March of Dimes, Sacred Heart Hospital and others.
+His work with local charities has included: Everlasting Life Ministries, Easter Seals, American Cancer Association, American Lung Association, Mercy Learning Center, March of Dimes, Sacred Heart Hospital and others.

 When not at the station, Ed loves spending quality time with his family and friends.
 They enjoy activities including boating, skiing, traveling, sports, fishing and theater.

 Police: Murder sparked by exchange of words between shooter and ex-girlfriend